Eat-Man

-Eat-Man (stylized as EAT-MAN) is a Japanese manga series created by Akihito Yoshitomi in 1996 which was serialized by MediaWorks monthly in 19 volumes until 2003 in Dengeki Comic Gao! magazine.
-In 1997, Studio Deen adapted the manga into a 12-episode anime television series which was broadcast in Japan from January 9 to March 27, 1997 on TV Tokyo.
-A sequel, Eat-Man '98, was also animated by Studio Deen and ran from October 8 to December 23, 1998.
-Both anime series are licensed in North America by Discotek Media and the manga series was licensed by Viz Communications before it was dropped.

-A second manga called Eat-Man The Main Dish started serialization in Monthly Shonen Sirius in May 2014.
+Eat-Man (stylized as EAT-MAN) is a Japanese manga series written and illustrated by Akihito Yoshitomi.
+It was serialized in MediaWorks's Dengeki Comic Gao! monthly magazine from January 1996 to July 2003, and was collected in 19 volumes.
+In 1997, Studio Deen adapted the manga into a 12-episode anime television series, which was broadcast in Japan from January to March 1997 on TV Tokyo.
+A sequel series, titled Eat-Man '98, was also animated by Studio Deen and ran from October to December 1998.
+Both anime series are licensed in North America by Discotek Media, and the manga series was licensed by Viz Media before it was dropped.
+A second manga series, titled Eat-Man The Main Dish, was seriaized in Kodansha's Monthly Shōnen Sirius magazine from May 2014 to June 2019.
+A new anime television series adaptation titled Eat-Man: The Over Order and produced by Studio Cab has been announced.

-Story
+Plot

 Eat-Man is a series of short, episodic stories about an "explorer" (a type of mercenary) named Bolt Crank who has the ability to eat virtually anything and then, at will, reproduce from his body the objects he's consumed.
 Eat-Mans world is a mix of high-tech futurist cyberpunk and fairy tale.
 The episodes take place in various worlds and in undefined times.